DabossCharan/Sillon-ObsidianTheme/Vault Upkeep/Charan's Obsidian Reference.md

 ##### Tables
 Create Table: `Ctrl + Alt + T`
-You can actually use Excel-like functions in Obsidian with a plugin.
-Try finding it! (and telling me how it works cause I never experimented with it yet).

 ##### Miscellaneous Hotkeys
 Switch between Editing View and Reading: `Ctrl + E`